 Bitcoin transactions can be sent near-instantaneously from anywhere in the world to any country, regardless of borders.
 National and international transactions take the same amount of time and fees.
 Plus, while traditional international transactions take between 1 to 4 working days, a BTC transaction takes about 10 minutes to be completed.

-Bitcoin leverages transparency, being completely open-source.
+Bitcoin leverages transparency, by being completely open-source.
 This means that everyone can take a closer look at its code and verify how it works.
 All transactions are also publicly available on the blockchain, meaning you can verify all the data relating to your Bitcoin accounts and balances.

-Not only for speculation
+Not Only for Speculation

 Bitcoin is not just a speculative asset.
 It has been designed first as a means of payment, like “digital cash”.
 Its popularity has led to more and more acceptance and use cases.
 Including the purchase of goods and services, from pizzas to Lamborghinis.
 The first-ever purchase using Bitcoin was for two pizzas!
 At the time, these two cost roughly $40.
 Today, they are worth over US$200,000,000.

-Bitcoin In Action: How It Works
+Bitcoin in Action: How it Works